 Who can make the diagnosis of autism?

 There are numerous medical professionals in the province who specialize in autism.
-I would recommend that you get in touch with other parents through the ABA Support Network or the Autism Society of BC.
+I would recommend that you get in touch with other parents through the Autism Support Network or the Autism Society of BC.
 They will be glad to point you in the right direction for your region.

 Public or Private?